Naana and Leslie are from Ghana, Accra to be precise.

 WORKING IN MALAYSIA

-Most women who move with their husbands, most likely end up being stay at home wives due to the impossibility of finding a job here in Malaysia.
-How did you land such a good job in the number 1 OFS company in the world?
+Most women who move with their husbands, most likely end up being stay-at-home wives due to the impossibility of finding a job here in Malaysia.
+How did you land such a good job in the number 1 Oil Field Service company in the world?

-Naana what your biggest challenges working in Malaysia and How do you overcome them?
+Naana what is your biggest challenge working in Malaysia and how do you overcome them?

-Mine isn’t directly related to the country but the demanding nature of work and meeting of date lines but then it only makes one stronger.
-My husband was extremely supportive and prayers from family kept me going when I felt like giving up.
+Mine isn’t directly related to the country but the demanding nature of work and meeting of datelines but then it only makes one stronger.
+My husband is extremely supportive and prayers from family kept me going when I felt like giving up.

 Are you paid as a local or expat when recruited from Malaysia?

-Yes if you are recruited while in Malaysia and given a local role, then you are most likely to be on a local package and privileges.
+If you are recruited while in Malaysia and given a local role, then you are most likely to be on a local package and privileges.
 But then I think it also depends on the organization sourcing you.
-If you are recruited by global organization which requires displacement flexibility ever so often, then you would definitely be on an expat package.
+If you are recruited by a global organization which requires displacement flexibility ever so often, then you would definitely be on an expat package.

 LIFE IN MALAYSIA